-Version 8.0 of the PDF Converter for SharePoint, PDF Converter Server Platform (for Java, C#, PHP, Ruby) as well as our PDF Converter for SharePoint Online comes with a brand new InfoPath converter.
+Version 8.0 of the PDF Converter for SharePoint, PDF Converter Services (for Java, C#, PHP, Ruby) as well as our PDF Converter for SharePoint Online comes with a brand new InfoPath converter.
 It still supports all the cool features of the previous converter, but the generated PDF files look much, MUCH, better, they basically look identical to what comes out of the printer.

 The key improvements are:

 - Images & logos are displayed in high resolution.

 - Border colors and thickness are correct.

 - ‘Phantom’ grey borders are a thing of the past.

 - Page size can be controlled in detail.

 - Page orientation can be controlled in detail.